 A survey of world literature from the ancient world through the sixteenth century.
 Students will study works of prose, poetry, drama, and fiction in relationship to their historical and cultural contexts.
 Texts will be selected from a diverse group of authors and traditions.
-Prerequisites: ENGL 1301, ENGL 1302
+Three lecture hours per week.